-Pope Francis said on Tuesday that missionaries are the "heroes of evangelism".
+Pope Francis has said that missionaries are the "heroes of evangelism".

 Speaking at morning Mass in Rome, the Pope praised Christians who had given up everything to share their faith.
 "I'm thinking of them in their last moment on earth, far from their homeland, their families and their loves ones, who said: 'What I did was worth it!"

 Comparing them to the apostle Paul, Francis added: "I think it is only right that we give thanks to the Lord for their testimony.
 It's right that we rejoice for having these missionaries who are true witnesses...
 They were martyrs who offered up their lives for the Gospel.
 These missionaries are our glory!
 The glory of our Church!"

 Here are six Christian missionaries who gave up everything for Christ.